J-Wachs/Z21Dashboard/UserManual.md

 Regardless of which interval you choose, Z21Dashboard receives updates continuously from the Z21 central station.
 The widget remembers the highest value received, and when the interval has 'expired', the highest value is written to the graph.

+# Known issues

+## Z21Dashboard is run in a virtual Windows machine in Virtualbox, but some widgets are not displayed correctly
+Typically , it is the two locomotive widgets and turnout protocol widget that are not displayed correctly.
+There is shown a turning arrow along with the text 'Checking Z21 lock state'.

+This may be due to the "Pointing device" on the "System" tab in Virtualbox being set to "USB Tablet".
+Change it to "PS/2 Mouse" and try again.

 # FAQ